My Primary School is at the Museum

 Find out more

-As well as the full report, you can read more about the project in our news story here, a blog entry by Wendy James, who conceived the project, and a blog entry by Laura Luxton, a teacher at St Thomas Community Primary School whose class took up residencey in the National Waterfront Museum for five weeks.
+You can read more about the project in our full report, a news story here, a blog entry by Wendy James, who conceived the project, and a blog entry by Laura Luxton, a teacher at St Thomas Community Primary School whose class took up residency in the National Waterfront Museum for five weeks.
 Articles have also featured in The Independent and Museums Association.

 The project was conceived by Wendy James, Architect and Partner at Garbers & James Architects.
 Garbers & James is an architectural practice specialising in the public cultural sector and Wendy’s extensive experience is particularly focussed towards museums and education.

-Educational support and academic advice was provided by Dr Jen DeWitt and Dr Heather King in the School of Education, Communication & Society.
+Educational support and academic advice was provided by Dr Heather King in the School of Education, Communication & Society at King's, and Dr Jen DeWitt, previously of the School of Education, Communication & Society at King's and now at UCL Institute of Education.

 Kate Measures, Heritage Insider, conducted an independent evaluation of the project.